Productions for School, Family and Adult Audiences

 The Miller and the Miller’s Wife

-A poor miller leads his family from rustic poverty to middle class comfort by gently guiding his none too ethical landlord, a gullible, grasping fellow, into simple financial speculations that
+A poor miller leads his family from rustic poverty to middle class comfort by gently guiding his none too ethical landlord, a gullible, grasping fellow, into simple financial speculations that go way over his head.
+This play is an adaptation of a classic folk tale known around the world under a multitude of names.

 Read More